-The population to be studied are disaster responders deployed to a disaster area to conduct emergency response activities.
+While this parent protocol will enroll no subjects, future study populations (for which an IRB sub-study will be filed) will include community members or first responders who are exposed to a disaster area as a result of residence or occupation and/or during the conduct of emergency response activities.
 Disaster responders may include traditional first responders such as police, fire, and emergency medical personnel, as well as non-traditional responder groups such as public health personnel and workers involved in environmental remediation and restoration activities.
 The following inclusion and exclusion criteria will be used to establish eligibility, and will be reviewed with participants prior to enrollment to verify eligibility.
 There are no enrollment restrictions with regard to gender, race, or ethnic background.